Rm9sbG93ZXJz: Plot

 A voiceover recounts over a visual montage how, in 2016, a machine learning chatbot, released to the public via Twitter by a major software corporation, was shut down within a day after the bot, designed to copy and learn from human interactions, began posting racist and hateful messages; the narration ends with a warning that humans must take responsibility for the behaviour of AI.

 Fox Mulder and Dana Scully visit a fully automated sushi restaurant, Forowā (cod-Japanese for “Follower”), but are preoccupied with their smartphones.
 Mulder receives a blobfish instead of the sushi he ordered but finds there is no-one to complain to, as there are no human staff and all the chefs are robots.
-Mulder refuses to leave a tip, but finds his credit card has become stuck in the payment slot.
-Mulder tries to use force to remove his card, but instead causes the restaurant to start shutting down.
+Mulder declines to leave a tip, but finds his credit card stuck in the reader.
+Mulder tries to use force to remove his card, but instead causes the restaurant to shut down.
 Scully manages to open the door with a chopstick but Mulder is forced to leave his card behind.

 Mulder and Scully return home separately, Scully taking an automated taxicab that begins speeding alarmingly.
 Both agents are bombarded with automated notifications from services they have used.
 Scully tries to call Mulder but cannot get a connection and is billed $250 when her home security system rejects her password.
-She unexpectedly receives a drone-delivered robotic vacuum cleaner but finds it too frustrating to use.
-Scully’s automated appliances begin to malfunction, gas begins to flow out of her fireplace, and the lights go out.
+She unexpectedly receives a drone-delivered robotic vacuum but finds it frustrating to use.
+Scully’s appliances begin to malfunction, and gas begins to flow out of her fireplace.

 Mulder attempts to cancel his credit card and spots a drone spying on him.
 Presuming the operator to be a nosy child, he demands they stop before eventually breaking it with a baseball bat.
 Larger drones appear and retrieve the remains, and hundreds of tiny drones break into his home, forcing him to flee.

 Mulder arrives at Scully’s house but finds it has locked itself.
 Scully, smelling gas, breaks a screen door to escape just as the robotic vacuum cleaner runs over a dropped match and causes an explosion.
 Unable to call 911 on their phones and chased by drones, the agents attempt to flee, discarding their phones and other traceable electronics.
 They take shelter in a warehouse that turns out to be filled with quadrupedal robots and are ultimately cornered by a robot which returns Mulder’s phone.
 Confronted with Forowā’s tip screen, Mulder belatedly tips the restaurant 10%, causing the machines to retreat and their devices to stop harassing them.

-The next morning, Mulder and Scully have breakfast in a human-operated diner, paying with paper money, and ultimately putting their phones aside, sitting in contemplation and holding hands.
+The next morning, Mulder and Scully have breakfast in a human-operated diner, paying with cash, and ultimately putting their phones aside, sitting in contemplation and holding hands.